senecaxconnect/xconnect_docs/docs/Usage_ManageCustomers.md

 ![Side Navigation](images/menu_customers.png "Account Overview")

 **Note:**
-Only power users will be able to access the functionality listed below.
+Only power users and limited power users will be able to access the functionality listed below.
 If you are an end user, you will not be able to see the settings menu.

 ## Adding or Updating a Customer
 1\.
-Log in as a power user
+Log in as a power or limited power user

 2\.
-Click on the settings tab on the left-side menu
+Click on the settings icon on the header menu

 ![Side Navigation](images/menu_settings.png "Account Overview")

 3\.
-By default, the manage customers page will appear.
-If not, you can access it by clicking on "Manage Customers"
+Click on the "Manage Customers" item on the right-side settings menu.

 4\.
 If you are adding a new customer, click on the "New Customer" button.
 If you are updating an existing customer, click on the customer's name.